bodecci/swish_project_2/Monitor-resource.md

 To downscale resources when idle or underutilized, one would need to adjust the resource requests and replicas based on usage.
 To do this, HPA would be a good choice.

 Enabling HPA requires Metrics Server, which was recommended to be installed above.
-I have setup a sample HPA yaml file in the prom dir.
+I have setup a sample HPA and VPA yaml file in the kubernetes/prom dir.

 **4)**
 Vertical Pod Autoscaler (VPA)